-Vice Presidents: Dr Christopher Robinson CVO CBE, Dr Donald Hunt OBE MA, Adrian Lucas MA
+Vice Presidents: Dr Christopher Robinson CVO CBE, Adrian Lucas MA

-Our programmes have been enterprising; as well as standard works of choral repertoire, they have included contemporary works from both home and abroad.
+Since then the Society's musical programmes have been continually enterprising and exciting; encompassing not only the great, traditional works of choral repertoire, but also contemporary works from both home and abroad.

-As well as supplying singers for the Three Choirs Festivals, the Society has sung at many other festivals, notably at King's Lynn and at Elgar Festivals in the Royal Albert Hall and in Liverpool Anglican Cathedral.
+The Society has also sung at many other festivals, notably at King's Lynn and at Elgar Festivals in the Royal Albert Hall and in Liverpool Anglican Cathedral.
 In 1991 and 1992 it was invited to join the BBC Singers and Chorus in Elgar concerts in the Symphony Hall, Birmingham.
 The Society has broadcast with the BBC Welsh Symphony and with the BBC Philharmonic Orchestras and has contributed to commercial recordings from Worcester Cathedral, including The Crucifixion by John Stainer.

 The Society commissioned a major choral work from Adrian Lucas, Creation Canticles, which was given it's highly successful premiere in 2004.
 In November 2004 the choir joined forces with the City of Birmingham Choir and the CBSO in Britten's War Requiem in Symphony Hall, Birmingham.

-We are delighted to be accompanied at our current concerts by the excellent Meridian Sinfonia orchestra, which draws from some of the UK's most talented musicians.
+Since 2013 we are delighted to have been accompanied at our concerts by the excellent Meridian Sinfonia orchestra, which draws from some of the UK's most talented musicians nationwide.

 A fascinating history of Worcester Festival Choral Society from 1861 to 1996, A Prevailing Passion written by Mary Parsons, was published by Osborne Heritage (1996).
 ISBN 1-872962-95-5 Available via our Amazon donation link.